 - Prolonged labor

-- Delayed c-section
+- Delayed C-section

 - Post-birth complications

-Medical Malpractice and Hypoxic Ischemic Encephalopathy
+Medical Malpractice and Hypoxic-Ischemic Encephalopathy

 There are usually four elements of a medical malpractice claim:

-- Causation: The responsible party’s negligence must have directly or indirectly caused your child’s birth injury and HIE.
+- Causation.
+The responsible party’s negligence must have directly or indirectly caused your child’s birth injury and HIE.

-- Damages: There must be economic or non-economic damages that stem from your child’s birth injury.
+- Damages.
+There must be economic or non-economic damages that stem from your child’s birth injury.

 However, in other cases, negligence can be a failure to do something.
-If a professional can be reasonably expected to take certain measures to prevent HIE, such as calling for a c-section, monitoring fetal heart rate, or screening for infection, and failed to do so, the hospital could be liable.
+If a professional can be reasonably expected to take certain measures to prevent HIE, such as calling for a c-section, monitoring fetal heart rate, or screening for infection, and failing to do so, the hospital could be liable.

-Is Hypoxic Ischemic Encephalopathy a Disability?
+Is Hypoxic-Ischemic Encephalopathy a Disability?

-There is a chance that your child’s hypoxic ischemic encephalopathy could have long-lasting effects.
-Certain conditions can be present for the rest of your child’s life.
-If that is the case, you could be able to collect compensation that covers not only the immediate treatment that your child received, but also ongoing treatment and therapy.
+There is a chance that your child’s hypoxic-ischemic encephalopathy could have long-lasting effects.
+Certain conditions can be present for the rest of your child’s life, like cerebral palsy or sense organ damage.

-Treatments for Hypoxic Ischemic Encephalopathy
+Treatments for Hypoxic-Ischemic Encephalopathy

 - Physical therapy